spietras/makeup-recommendation/README.md

 ## How it works

 Now you don't have to worry about what lipstick to choose for a date ever again.
-Trust in statistics and let the computer be your makeup artist.
+Trust in statistics and let the computer be your makeup artist, sweetie.

 Run the Android app, point the camera at your face and click a button.
 Picture of your face will be uploaded to the server,